 Barclays has taken active steps to mitigate these barriers identified by the BoE, particularly where such barriers might in practice constitute an impediment to a credible execution of its SPE resolution strategy.
-Please see Section 5 for a description of our capabilities and the steps taken to date.
-The Group has not identified any other barriers to its resolution.
-Further, based on the substantial testing and other assurance activities undertaken to date, Barclays considers that the capabilities it has developed are well adapted to meeting any future issue which may pose a threat to the credible execution of Barclays' resolution strategy.
+Please see Section 6 for a description of Barclays' capabilities and the steps taken to date.
+Barclays has not identified any other barriers to its resolution.
+Further, based on the substantial assurance activities undertaken to date, Barclays considers that the capabilities it has developed are well adapted to meeting any future issue which may pose a threat to the credible execution of Barclays' SPE resolution strategy.

-2.4 Resolution planning and this report
+3.4 Resolution planning and this disclosure